cthackers/adm-zip/APPNOTE.md

        The length of the file name, extra field, and comment fields respectively.
-The combined length of any directory record and these three fields should not generally exceed 65,535 bytes.
+The combined length of any directory record and these three fields SHOULD NOT generally exceed 65,535 bytes.
 If input came from standard input, the file name length is set to zero.

    4.4.13 disk number start: (2 bytes)

        The number of the disk on which this file begins.
 If an archive is in ZIP64 format and the value in this field is 0xFFFF, the size will be in the corresponding 4 byte zip64 extended information extra field.

    4.4.14 internal file attributes: (2 bytes)

        Bits 1 and 2 are reserved for use by PKWARE.

        4.4.14.1 The lowest bit of this field indicates, if set, that the file is apparently an ASCII or text file.
 If not set, that the file apparently contains binary data.
        The remaining bits are unused in version 1.0.

        4.4.14.2 The 0x0002 bit of this field indicates, if set, that a 4 byte variable record length control field precedes each logical record indicating the length of the record.
 The record length control field is stored in little-endian byte order.
 This flag is independent of text control characters, and if used in conjunction with text data, includes any control characters in the total length of the record.
 This value is provided for mainframe data transfer support.

    4.4.15 external file attributes: (4 bytes)